Customers are usually frustrated by the bank

 4. Order

-: There are
+of court: There are

 several reasons why the court may issue an order to freeze customer’s account;